willrstern/rules-runner/README.md

 var Rules = require("rules-runner");

 var config = {
-  "Must be 21 or older": {
+  "Must be 16 or older if no adult is present": {
     //if all "tests" in the if statement match,
     if: {
       "person.age": {
-        lessThan: 21
+        lessThan: 16
-      }
       },
+      "person.adultPresent": false
+    },
     //process all of the outcomes
     then: {
-      "person.error": "Must be 21 or older",
+      "person.error": "Must be 16 or older if no adult is present", "errors.all[]": "person"
-      "errors.all[]": "person"
     }
   },